peckjd/cpsc318/lab01/README.md

     `yum` requires elevated permissions.
 You are a regular user by default and will need to use `sudo`.
 For example, `sudo yum [options]`.
 We will discuss `sudo` and permissions in a future class.

+## Submission Instructions

-## Questions
+### Questions
-Submit answers to the following questions to Canvas.
+- Submit answers to the following questions to Canvas as a doc, docx, txt, or pdf.

 1. Upgrade your instance so that it the latest version of CentOS.
 What command did you use?